12 Sep Corporate Video Tips: How to Make An Effective Video For Your Business

 Make sure they are S.M.A.R.T. goals: Specific, Measurable, Achievable, Relevant, Time-Bound.

-How do you measure success?
+What criteria do you use to measure success?
 How do you decide whether your video has met your objectives?

 How Well Do You Know Your Audience?